DevExpress-Examples/blazor-dxgrid-use-a-dictionary-to-configure-the-component/README.md

 <!-- default badges end -->
 # Grid for Blazor - How to use a dictionary to configure the component state

 This example demonstrates how you can use a dictionary to configure the [Blazor Grid](https://docs.devexpress.com/Blazor/403143/components/grid) component.
-This approach allows you to configure multiple components based on one set of settings.
+This technique allows you to configure multiple components based on one options set.

 ![Use a Dictionary to Configure the Component State](/image.png)

 ## Overview

-Create a descendant of the [ComponentBase](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.componentbase?view=aspnetcore-3.1) class that accepts data source, grid columns, and grid settings stored in a dictionary.
-In the class, configure the Grid component at runtime as follows:
+Create a [ComponentBase](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.componentbase?view=aspnetcore-3.1) class descendant that accepts data source, grid columns, and grid settings stored in a dictionary.
+In the created class, configure the Grid component at runtime as follows:

 ```cs
 public class MyGrid<T> : ComponentBase